JetBrains/kotlin-web-site/docs/topics/native/native-definition-file.md

 ### Allow calling a non-designated initializer

 By default, the Kotlin/Native compiler doesn't allow calling a non-designated Objective-C initializer as a `super()` constructor.
-This behaviour can be inconvenient if the designated Objective-C initializers aren't marked properly in the library.
+This behavior can be inconvenient if the designated Objective-C initializers aren't marked properly in the library.
 To disable these compiler checks, use the `disableDesignatedInitializerChecks` property.

 ### Handle Objective-C exceptions